Arundel Circular walk

 take a permissive path between the lane and the reserve, cross the mill-stream on Swanbourne Footbridge and continue on either of the footways beside the tree-lined Mill Road into Arundel.
 Unless you want to head directly to the station, loop around the town square for a choice of refreshment places.

-- If this useful permissive path is closed, simply walk along the road past the end of the lake to Swanbourne Bridge.
-Take the signposted footpath on the left-hand side of the bridge to cross the mill-stream on the footbridge to the left of Swanbourne Bridge.
+- If the permissive path is closed, simply walk along the lane past the end of the lake and cross the mill-stream on the footbridge to the left of Swanbourne Bridge.